atsb/strife-the-order-edition/README.md

 Compiling on Windows:
 ---------------------

-A project file for Microsoft Visual Studio 2015 is provided in msvc2015/chocolate.sln and should compile with any edition.
+A cleaned and corrected project file for Microsoft Visual Studio is provided in msvc2015/chocolate.sln and should compile with any edition.

 Compiling on MacOS 10.x: